oapi-codegen/oapi-codegen/README.md

 	Id int `json:"id"`
 }

-// with no generated boilerplate
+// with no generated boilerplate nor the `AdditionalProperties` field
 ```

 #### Explicit `additionalProperties: true`